TwoFivinClimber/TwoFivinClimber/README.md

 - I'm currently working on a freelance website for Baswood Farm.

-- I recently took on a frelance project creating a website for a farm
+- I am looking foward to creating my platform for jobsite planning.

 - Ask me about how the work ethics of my past eclectic career have shaped my experience as a Software Engineer.